-The core processing system used in CL1B is the VIA C7-M ULV, an embedded x86 processor (CPU), integrating a memory management unit, and an x87 compatible floating point unit.

-A companion chip, the VIA VX855, incorporates most of the remainder of the system components.
-This includes a graphics processing unit, an integrated memory controller providing a unified memory, and an integrated display controller.
-Also included are an HD Audio interface to the sound sytem, USB 2.0 controllers, power management logic, and legacy PC system components such as real time clock (RTC), memory transfer engines (DMA), and programmable interrupt controllers.
+The core processing system used in CL2 is the Marvell Armada 610, an embedded ARM processor (CPU), integrating multiple caches and a floating point unit.
+The Armada 610 also includes a graphics processing unit, an integrated memory controller providing a unified memory, a "security processor" and an integrated display controller.
+Also included are I2S interfaces to the sound sytem, a USB 2.0 controllers, power management logic, and legacy PC system components such as real time clock (RTC), memory transfer engines (DMA), and programmable interrupt controllers.